espresso-cash/espresso-cash-public/.github/ISSUE_TEMPLATE/feature-request-for-espressocash-app.md

 ---
-name: Feature request for CryptoPlease app
+name: Feature request for Espresso Cash app
 about: Suggest an idea for this project
 title: ''
 labels: mobile-app